gooofy/zamia-prolog/README.md

-# HAL Prolog
+# Zamia Prolog

-Scalable and embeddable compiler/interpreter for a HAL-Prolog (a Prolog dialect).
+Scalable and embeddable compiler/interpreter for a Zamia-Prolog (a Prolog dialect).
 Stores its knowledge base in a Database via SQLAlchemy - hence the scalability, i.e. the knowledge base is not limited by the amount of RAM available.

-HAL Prolog is written in pure python so it can be easily embedded into other python applications.
-Compiler and runtime have interfaces to register custom builtins which can either be evaluated at compile time (called directives in HAL-Prolog) or at runtime.
+Zamia-Prolog is written in pure python so it can be easily embedded into other python applications.
+Compiler and runtime have interfaces to register custom builtins which can either be evaluated at compile time (called directives in Zamia-Prolog) or at runtime.

 The Prolog core is based on http://openbookproject.net/py4fun/prolog/prolog3.html by Chris Meyers.